sergio-ortiz/blog2/src/pages/posts/night.md

 - [ ] wash dishes and pack food for work
 - [ ] brush teeth
 - [ ] pack toothbrush and backpack for work
-- [ ] get clothes read for work: socks, underwear, belt, shirt, pants
+- [ ] get clothes ready for work: socks, underwear, belt, shirt, pants